 - 4.1 TMET hopes that employees will be able to raise any concerns with their principal/line manager.
 Employees may report their concerns in person or in writing.
 They may be able to agree a way of resolving any concerns quickly and effectively.
 Anonymous complaints will be dealt with as described in section 7. - 4.2 However, where the matter is more serious, or employees feel that their principal/line manager has not addressed their concerns, or they prefer not to raise it with them for any reason, or they are the subject of the complaint, then employees can raise the matter with any of the following: - 4.2.1 The Principal/Executive Principal.
-This is the member of the senior team who is responsible for managing whistleblowing complaints. - 4.2.2 The Chief Executive Officer. - 4.2.3 The Chair of the Academy Council.
+This is the member of the senior team who is responsible for managing whistleblowing complaints. - 4.2.2 The Chief Executive Officer.

-- 4.2.4 The Chair of the Board of Trustees - 4.2.5 A Trade Union Official - 4.3 Contact details for these individuals are set out at the end of this policy. - 4.4 Arrangements will be made to meet with the employee as soon as possible to discuss their concern.
+- 4.2.3 The Chair of the Academy Council. - 4.2.4 The Chair of the Board of Trustees - 4.2.5 Their Trade Union - 4.2.6 Appropriate external bodies i.e. LADO, JCQ and other Safeguarding officials - 4.3 Contact details for these individuals are set out at the end of this policy. - 4.4 Arrangements will be made to meet with the employee as soon as possible to discuss their concern.
 Employees may bring a colleague or union representative to any meetings under this policy.
 However, the employee's companion must respect the confidentiality of the disclosure and any subsequent investigation. - 4.5 A written summary of the concerns raised will be made and a copy will be provided to the employee after the meeting.
 The employee will also be given an indication of how it is proposed to deal with the matter.